 the feath3r theory was founded in 2009 when Artistic Director Raja Feather Kelly premiered a movement solo dedicated to his interest and infatuation with the life and work of Andy Warhol, titled FANMAIL.
 The number 3 in TF3T speaks to the equal importance of dance-theatre-media in the work.
 The main pillar of Andy Warhol’s philosophy that gives impetus for Raja is the quotes “It’s the movies that have really been running things in America ever since they were invented.
 They show you what to do, how to do it, when to do it, how to feel about it, and how to look how you feel about it.”

 Choreographer/Director Raja Feather Kelly is the artistic director of New Brooklyn Theatre.
-In 2009 he founded the dance-theatre-media company the feath3r theory.
+In 2009, he founded the dance-theatre-media company the feath3r theory.
 The two companies merged in 2018.
-Raja has been awarded a Breakout Award from the Stage Directors and Choreographers Foundation (2018), Dance Magazine’s inaugural Harkness Promise Award (2018), the Solange MacArthur Award for New Choreography (2016), and, twice, the Princess Grace Award (2017, 2018).
+Raja is a Creative Associate at The Juilliard School, and has been awarded a Creative Capital Award (2019), a National Dance Project Production Grant (2019), a Breakout Award from the Stage Directors and Choreographers Foundation (2018), Dance Magazine’s inaugural Harkness Promise Award (2018), the Solange MacArthur Award for New Choreography (2016), and is a three-time Princess Grace Award winner (2017, 2018, 2019).
 He was born in Fort Hood, Texas and holds a B.A. in Dance and English from Connecticut College.

-Raja has been awarded a New York Dance Performance “Bessie” Award, a Bessie Schonberg Fellowship at The Yard, a DanceWEB Scholarship, a New York Foundation for the Arts Choreography Fellowship, a HERE Arts Fellowship, 2018 Creator-in-Residence at Kickstarter, and a Choreography Fellowship at the Center for Ballet and the Arts at NYU.
+Raja has been named as the 2019–2020 Randjelović/Stryker Resident Commissioned Artist at New York Live Arts and is an inaugural Jerome Hill Artist Fellow.
+Raja has also been awarded a New York Dance Performance “Bessie” Award, a Bessie Schonberg Fellowship at The Yard, a DanceWEB Scholarship, a New York Foundation for the Arts Choreography Fellowship, a HERE Arts Fellowship, 2018 Creator-in-Residence at Kickstarter, and a Choreography Fellowship at the Center for Ballet and the Arts at NYU.